-In the line of fire, Arab states urge Trump to deescalate Israel-Iran war
+In the line of fire, Arab states urge Trump to de-escalate Israel-Iran war

 Diplomatic push

-Despite two decades of competition with Iran over influence in the region, the Arab states are not enjoying a case of schadenfreude nor are they quietly rooting for the Iranian regime’s fall, insiders and observers say.
+Despite two decades of competition with Iran over influence in the region, the Arab states are not enjoying a case of schadenfreude, nor are they quietly rooting for the Iranian regime’s fall, insiders and observers say.
 Their main concern is regional destabilization.

-Led by Saudi Arabia and the UAE, they are mobilizing their newly minted Axis of Cooperation to present a united front, urging the Trump administration not to get involved in Israel’s offensive and to push for an immediate ceasefire, insiders say.
+Led by Saudi Arabia and the United Arab Emirates, they are mobilizing their newly minted “axis of cooperation” to present a united front, urging the Trump administration to not get involved in Israel’s offensive and to push for an immediate ceasefire, insiders say.

-“The message from Arab states to Washington is simple and direct: We all want a peaceful, quiet, and moderate Middle East driven by business and economic interests,” says a Gulf diplomat with knowledge of the talks but who is not authorized to speak to the press.
+“The message from Arab states to Washington is simple and direct: We all want a peaceful, quiet, and moderate Middle East driven by business and economic interests,” says a Gulf diplomat with knowledge of the talks but who was not authorized to speak to the press.
 “This will all be lost if Israel and Iran continue the war.
 This conflict will undo all our painstaking progress towards stability, progress, and peace.”

 On Saturday, Saudi Crown Prince Mohammed bin Salman stressed to Iranian President Masoud Pezeshkian “the kingdom’s condemnation and denunciation of [Israeli] attacks, which undermine the sovereignty and security of the Islamic Republic of Iran” and which “disrupted dialogue aimed at resolving the crisis.”